sigcsets/sigcse2022/_authors/workshops.md

     - **Equipment Recommended**.
 Participants are more likely to fully achieve the learning outcomes if they have equipment during the workshop.
     - **Equipment Optional**.
 Participants may learn more about the topic if they have equipment during the workshop, but having it is not required to achieve the learning outcomes.
     - **Equipment Not Required**.
 Having equipment during this workshop is not likely to help participants learn more about the topic.
-  - The kind of equipment (hardware and software) participants need (if appropriate)
+  - The kind of equipment (hardware and software) participants need (if appropriate).

 - **Advertisement**: The advertisement is used by attendees to select workshops.
-It must address these five points: 1) For whom is the workshop intended,  2) What participants should know after the workshop,  3) highlights from the proposed schedule,  4) equipment requirements for participants, 5) other important information about workshop for attendees (e.g., registration will be refunded by the workshop presenter/sponsor).
+It is a short (2 to 3 paragraphs) but comprehensive synopsis of the workshop, and must address these five points: 1) For whom is the workshop intended, 2) What participants should know after the workshop, 3) highlights from the proposed schedule, 4) equipment requirements for participants, 5) other important information about workshop for attendees (e.g., registration will be refunded by the workshop presenter/sponsor).
 The advertisement can use less formal language and/or include details not appropriate for the abstract.

-- **Enrollment Limit**: What is the maximum number of participants that can be accommodated in the virtual mode?
-If no limit is specified, we will assume a cap of 30 participants, although if interest is strong, we may seek to raise the limit to 40 or more.
+- **Enrollment Limit**: What is the maximum number of participants that can be accommodated.
+If no limit is specified, we will assume a cap of 30 participants, although if interest is strong, we may seek the presenter’s permission to raise the limit to 40, or more.

 - **Scheduling Constraints**: Workshops are typically scheduled before (Wednesday evening), during (Friday evening), and after (Saturday evening) the daily conference program.
 Please indicate known scheduling constraints.
+At this time, it is unknown what schedule will be used for Workshop presentations.

-- **Other Critical Information**: Include any other notes that will facilitate such assessment.
+- **Other Critical Information**: Include any other notes that will facilitate assessment of the Workshop proposal.

 ### Sample Proposal
 {% include alert content='Sample proposals are being generated and will be posted at a later time.
 Check this page again in a few days.' %}